Nathan Healy

 Illinois Solar Incentives

-Illinois offers several solar incentives in Illinois that help Chicago homeowners reduce the upfront cost of going solar.
+Chicago homeowners can access several solar incentives in Illinois — from utility rebates to property tax exemptions — that can meaningfully reduce the cost of going solar.

 Incentive Type Description Source